 The site was slated for a Holiday Inn in 2017, but on 16 May 2019 the Intercontinental Hotels Group announced the building would house a hotel from its more upmarket Voco franchise.

 “…as the growing precinct continues to develop and there is more of a need for quality accommodation options for business and leisure travellers in Sydney CBD, it became clear that it was taking shape as an upscale hotel with a very distinctive character,” the company said in a statement.

-The hotel will have 301 rooms, a restaurant, bar and gym.
+The hotel will have 301 rooms, a restaurant and bar.
 The sloping roof will incorporate a significant landscape strategy and is being billed as a “green waterfall.”
 The firm behind the green roof proposal is 360 Degrees Landscape Architect.

 BVN’s design for the tower has been informed by the adjacent historically significant Manning Building, designed by City Architect George McRae and constructed from 1891.
 In a 2017 development application for the project, BVN describes how the podium height continues the street wall of the Manning Building, while the detailed masonry facade will also be carried through.

 The site, which sits opposite the Capitol Theatre, is currently occupied by an at-grade car park.

 Correction (21/5/19): A laneway feature mentioned in this article is no longer part of the design.
 The story has been revised to reflect this.